 Which player should Brentford fans be keeping an out for this weekend?

 Aside from the obvious target man up top, Horgan is one to keep an eye on.
 He already showed what he is capable of against Brentford in the Carabao Cup first round with a second-half goal 11 minutes into his competitive debut.
 He has been playing centrally behind Akinfenwa in recent weeks and is a livewire who gets attacks going in any given moment.
 The 28-year-old's impressive form this season saw him get a recall to the Republic of Ireland squad and he started against England and Wales.
 He will be hungry to get his first league goal for Wycombe this weekend.

-How would you expect Gareth Ainsworth to set up his side?
+How is Gareth Ainsworth likely to set up his side at Adams Park?

 A formation shift from 4-3-3 to more of a 4-2-3-1 has paid off for Wycombe since the Watford game.
 There was some rotation for Wycombe's last league game against Forest off the back of a congested fixture schedule, but with the international break now over, they will likely revert to using all of their regular starters against Brentford.
 Though Wycombe are at home, boss Ainsworth and assistant Richard Dobson will be wary of the pacey attacking threat Brentford pose and the hosts will likely sit deep, play direct and narrow and hit on the counter-attack.
 Expect a physical contest, though, as Wycombe are no strangers to a tussle.